janhavimishra26/janhavimishra26/README.md

 # Hi there, I'm Janhavi 👋

-🎓 I'm a student passionate about coding and building cool stuff with Python
+🎓 I'm a student
-💻 Currently learning Python and Data Structures
+💻 Currently learning web development
-📦 50/50 Python Programs ✅
-🚀 Soon starting Python Projects and uploading here!
+🚀 Soon starting Projects and uploading here!
 📍 From India

 ---